amanangira/harvest-cli-utility/README.md

 }
 ```

-### Harvest API Configuration
+#### Getting Your Harvest API Credentials

-To use the Harvest API integration, you need to:
+1. Log in to your Harvest account
+2. Go to Settings > Developer
+3. Create a new personal access token

-1. Get your Harvest Account ID and API Token from your Harvest account
+4. Note your Account ID and Token
-2. Add them to the `harvest_api` section in your `config.json` file

-## Usage
+## Usage Guide

 The CLI utility uses a simple syntax: